 Deets: What goes down easily on a sweltering summer day (or any other day, for that matter)?
 The Blueberry Bramble, with Greenhook gin, lemon and blueberry.
 Get yours at The Penrose on Manhattan’s Upper East Side and you’ll see why it’s one of the bar’s most frequently requested concoctions.

-Anthony says: “The sweetness of the blueberries makes this one of my favorite summertime treats.”
+Jacob says: “The sweetness of the blueberries makes this one of my favorite summertime treats.”